hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 Swamiji: First, some young men full of the spirit of renunciation are needed — those who will be ready to sacrifice their lives for others, instead of devoting themselves to their own happiness.
-With this object in view I shall establish a Math to train young Sannyâsins, who will go from door to door and make the people realise their pitiable condition by means of facts and reasoning, and instruct them in the ways and means for their welfare, and at the same time will explain to them as clearly
+With this object in view I shall establish a Math to train young Sannyāsins, who will go from door to door and make the people realise their pitiable condition by means of facts and reasoning, and instruct them in the ways and means for their welfare, and at the same time will explain to them as clearly